bcavazos/BCB546X-Fall2018-FinalProject-Hypermorphs/README.md

 ​	KN: Introduction and intro/ methods in presentation

-​	BC: Initial Data inspection and formatting using R and Unix
+​	BC: Initial Data inspection and formatting using R and Unix, formatting repository